cop3402fall19/syllabus/projects/README.md

 - your compiler is called `simplec`,
 - it takes a single argument, which is the name of a SimpleC source file, and
 - it emits the resulting LLVM IR to standard out, e.g., with `printf`.
-(Note that `> program.ll` means the output of the compiler is written to the file `program.ll`).
+(Note that `> program.ll` means the output gets redirected and written to the file `program.ll`, instead of your terminal window).

 Since grading is automated, any projects that do not follow these standards for building and running may not get credit.